-The FairShares Institute for Cooperative Social Entrepreneurship is a Higher Education Innovation Fund (HEIF) project at Sheffield Business School (SBS) within Sheffield Hallam University (SHU).
+The FairShares Institute for Cooperative Social Entrepreneurship started as a Higher Education Innovation Fund (HEIF) project at Sheffield Business School (SBS) within Sheffield Hallam University (SHU).
 In 2017, it was accepted into membership of the EMES International Research Network and is co-host for the 7th EMES International Research Conference in 2019.

 “to eliminate poverty, promote social justice by building communities in which every adult has the opportunity to become a co-owner of the organisations on which they, their family and community depend.”

 Each FairShares project has as its goal the creation of a sustainable co-operative enterprise that enfranchises four primary stakeholders (founders, labour, users, investors).

 “to engage in critical testing, development and application of the FairShares Model and disseminate the results in an intellectual commons for the benefit of educators, researchers, entrepreneurs, managers, members and professionals engaged in cooperative social entrepreneurship.”

 The project’s vision and mission were agreed by our steering group to align with the goals of the FairShares Association (UK) and FairShares Labs project (Germany), then validated by international panels of academics and practitioners.

 FairShares has already become the focus of international projects.
 Download 20 examples of existing/potential FairShares enterprise uncovered during the FairShares Labs project